-13. NLACRC met its burden to show by a preponderance of the evidence that its proposed changes to Claimant's PA service level are justified.
-NLACRC had the authority to make changes to Claimant's SDP budget as necessary or as part of an annual review of her needs, and that is what it did here.
+- 13. NLACRC met its burden to show by a preponderance of the evidence that its proposed changes to Claimant's PA service level are justified.
+NLACRC had the authority to make changes to Claimant's SDP budget as necessary or as part of an annual review of his needs, and that is what it did here.
 (Legal Conclusion 12.)
 As Gandin explained, this decision was driven in part by the Lanterman Act's requirement to account for "the family's responsibility for providing similar services and supports for a minor child without disabilities."
 (Legal Conclusion 8.)
 NLACRC also considered Claimant's family's needs, as required by the Lanterman Act.
 (See Legal Conclusions 6-7, 11.)
 As DePiro explained, if Claimant was the only child in the household, she would not recommend any funding for PA services at all.
-(Factual Finding 15.)
-In other words, it is precisely because Claimant has siblings who are also regional center clients that she will continue receiving PA services, albeit less than she received before.

-- 14. Neither Gandin nor DePiro could explain what, if anything, changed between 2022 and 2024 that required a reduction in Claimant's PA services-NLACRC's justification to reduce those services would likely be even more persuasive if it could articulate what those changes were.
+(Factual Finding 14.)
+In other words, it is precisely because Claimant has siblings who are also regional center clients that he will continue receiving PA services, albeit less than he received before. - 14.
+Neither Gandin nor DePiro could explain what, if anything, changed between 2022 and 2024 that required a reduction in Claimant's PA services-NLACRC's justification to reduce those services would likely be even more persuasive if it could articulate what those changes were.
 Gandin conceded, however, that the quantity and level of PA services it initially provided to Claimant may have been an oversight.

 Regardless, NLACRC presented sufficient evidence to support its decision to reduce those services based on Claimant's current needs.
-(Factual Findings 10-15, 21-23, 34-36.) - 15.
-There is no doubt Mother takes her parental responsibilities seriously and performs them diligently under the trying circumstances of raising three children with developmental disabilities.
-But the evidence established Claimant does not need the same level of PA services that she was receiving previously, and the regional center is justified in reducing those services at this time.
+(Factual Findings 11-14, 20-22, 33- performs them diligently under the trying circumstances of raising three children with developmental disabilities.
+But the evidence established Claimant does not need the same level of PA services that he was receiving previously, and the regional center is justified in reducing those services at this time.